Home

 Search & Seizure: A few will have search warrants served by the FBI or other 3-letter Government Agencies and material confiscated before any indictment occurs.
 The paperwork will detail what is to be taken and what they are looking for with the warrant.
 If this happens to you, only you will know if the material contains what they are looking for.
 Assume they will find it if it does.
 The time it takes to go from here to an actual indictment can vary wildly from case to case.
 It can take anywhere from 30-365 days and sometimes longer depending on what corroborating evidence/witnesses they may be looking for to present to a Grand Jury.
 It is best to assume they are going to come sooner rather than later and prepare yourself for the next stage.

 Indictment/Arrest: This is the beginning for most people.
 The vast majority of those entering the process are given no advance notice of what is about to happen to them.
-Once you are arrested, indicted and arraigned/enter a plea, you may be held with or without bail or even released on your own recognisance, depending on the charges and the judge you are assigned.
+Once you are arrested, indicted and arraigned/enter a plea, you may be held with or without bail or even released on your own recognizance, depending on the charges and the judge you are assigned.
 You will get a trial date during this proceeding, but that date will never be accurate.
 Your attorney, the Prosecutor and the Court will all play a hand in moving that date back for a variety of reasons.
 Assume 18 to 24 months from the time of your arrest and possibly longer.
 This time can also be shortened if you accept a Plea Agreement before then.

 Found Guilty: Once you sign a Plea Agreement or lose at Trial you will be given a date for Sentencing.
 This date will also likely change.
-Before that can happen, it will take between 30 and 90 days to complete your PreSentence Report (PSR).
+Before that can happen, it will take between 30 and 90 days to complete your Pre-Sentence Report (PSR).
 Speak to your lawyer about this as it will involve an interview with you by a Probation Officer.
-See Chapter 8 for more on our PSR.
+See Chapter 8 for more on your PSR.
 After your PSR has been finished, both your attorney and the prosecutors may attempt to have changes made to the report.
 This process can take a short or a long time depending on how many changes are requested and taken before the Court.
 In any case, your attorney will keep you posted on your actual sentencing date.

 Sentenced: Once you get your sentence from the Court, it will take about two weeks to six weeks for the US Marshalls to designate you to a facility where you will do your time and move you within the system.
 If you are in a County Jail or in a Federal Holding facility, other inmates around you will know how long previous inmates had waited before getting moved to a Federal Holding facility.
 If you are already at a Federal facility, your next move will either be to your assigned facility or to another Holding facility on your way there.
 In either case, you will usually be at your designated prison within 60 days.
-For how more details on this process, see Chapter 13: Transit.
+For more details on this process, see Chapter 13: Transit.

 Copyright © 2026 Facing The Feds - All Rights Reserved.